wramirez09/phantom-screen-capture/README.md

 # phantom-screen-capture

-simple api using webshot to take screenshots via a web based front end.
+simple api using puppatter to take screenshots via a web based front end.

 ## installation
 - Download and or extract files